giorgos202/Crowding_system/README.md

 Among others, visualization tools (e.g. heatmaps), importing and deleting users from a database and others are utilized in the implementation.

-Technologies used: PHP, Javascript, CSS, HTML
+Technologies used: PHP, Javascript, CSS, HTML, SQL